About Two-Factor Authentication (2FA)#

 Users will only be able to add credentials with a type matching one of the already enabled authentication methods in the admin console.
 See the Admin console page to learn more.
 Out of the box, all the following authentication methods are supported:

-- FIDO U2F security keys (browser restrictions may apply)
+- U2F security keys (browser restrictions may apply)

-In the event a user loses access to his account, admins can revert the user's authentication method to "password only" by following the steps shown in the troubleshooting guide.
+In the event a user loses access to his account, you can revert the preferred authentication method to "password only" by following the steps shown in the troubleshooting guide

 Forcing users to enroll a specific credential before 2FA is available#